 Alarms for both system and instance status check failure are enabled by default for all your running EC2 instances, including both regular and AutoScaling instances.
 You can take this one step further by configuring how you want the monitor status to change in the event of a status check failure.
 By using the toggle button in the EC2 instance threshold profile, you can either set it up as Trouble or Down, as needed.
 If you feel status check failure alerts are not really that important then you can turn it off by accessing the same threshold profile.

 In the works

 Today's release, alert support for EC2 status checks, is only the beginning.
-A number of other enhancements ? dashboards, support for scheduled events, EC2 automation tasks, and a whole lot more are in the pipeline.
+A number of other enhancements, dashboards, support for scheduled events, EC2 automation tasks, and a whole lot more are in the pipeline.
 So stay tuned.
-If you want to get a taste of what Site24x7 can do in the meantime, sign up for our 30 day, no-strings-attached free trial and try our AWS monitoring capabilities firsthand.
-If you are a cloud or managed service provider, we have a specially tailored subscription edition for you?the MSP power pack!
-So get onboard and get the most out of your cloud deployment.
+If you want to get a taste of what Site24x7 can do in the meantime, sign up for our 30 days, no-strings-attached free trial and try our AWS monitoring capabilities firsthand.
+If you are a cloud or managed service provider, we have a specially tailored subscription edition for you, our MSP plan!
+So get on board and get the most out of your cloud deployment.